 We will use 32 minutes (I know that is a weird time but see below) as the available time for your central workout.
-You will need about 5 minutes on the front for warmup and about 5 on the other side for cool down.
-So, for a 32 minute central workout plan on having 42 minutes.
+You will need about 5 minutes on the front for warmup and about 5 on the other side for a cool down.
+So, for a 32-minute central workout plan on having 42 minutes.

-With this 30 minutes we like to pick four movements that complement one another.
-Let’s say Russian Kettlebell Swings, Push-Ups, Wall Balls and Pull Ups.
+With these 30 minutes we like to pick four movements that complement one another.
+Let’s say Russian Kettlebell Swings, Push-Ups, Wall Balls, and Pull-Ups.
 You can see that these workouts hit the entire body.
-I’m not replicating one type of workout (for example I would not want to do kettlebell swings and kettlebell snatches, or dips with push ups).
+I’m not replicating one type of workout (for example I would not want to do kettlebell swings and kettlebell snatches, or dips with push-ups).

 Next, I think about which movement is more aerobic than anaerobic.
 This movement will be the one that I will do the most during this 30 minute period.
 Then I look at the movement that works a large muscle group that can withstand higher volume as well.
-This will be my second heaviest hit movement.
+This will be my second-heaviest movement.

 This is how we would set up this workout:

 |Minute||Kettlebell Swing||Push Ups||Wall Balls||Pull Ups|

 I would repeat this cycle four times..for a total of 32 minutes.
 Play around with the weights and the reps.
 You want to shoot for about 20 seconds of work and 40 seconds of rest/movement to the next station.

 In 32 minutes you will have achieved a solid, full-body workout.
 If you want to go longer, just keep repeating this 8-minute cycle as long as you would like (60 minutes, which is our personal favorite, is 8 cycles)